 - user:jane@example.com

-The role property specifies the IAM role to grant (e.g., roles/viewer for read access).
+The role property specifies which IAM role to grant (e.g., “roles/viewer”).
 The members array lists all identities that receive this role.
-This resource is authoritative for the specified role: it replaces any existing members for that role, but preserves other roles on the schema.
+SchemaIamBinding is authoritative for the specified role: it replaces any existing members for that role on the schema.
+The schema property references the schema by name, and project identifies the GCP project.

 import * as pulumi from "@pulumi/pulumi";